 Adding a gift to an existing Will

-If you have already made a Will, you can add a legacy to the University by adding a Codicil form (PDF) to an existing Will.
-Take a look at our suggested wording (PDF) to help you.
+If you already have a Will, you can still make a gift to the University by adding a Codicil form (PDF).
+Here is our suggested wording (PDF) to help you.

-Whenever you write or update your Will, we strongly recommend that you seek professional advice from a legal advisor before completing the process.
+Whenever you write or update your Will, we strongly recommend that you seek professional advice from a legal advisor.

 Further information and support

 For more information about leaving a legacy to the University, please take a look at our new Legacy Brochure.
-You can either download our new legacy brochure, or request to receive a copy by post by filling in our online enquiry form
+You can either download our new legacy brochure, or fill in our online enquiry form to receive a copy by post.

 Download our new legacy brochure

-For many of us a gift in your Will to the University is a way of leaving our own special mark on its future, one that will make an impact on generations to come.
+A gift in your Will to the University is a way of leaving your own special mark on its future, one that will make an impact on generations to come.

-If you'd like any further information, or to discuss your legacy, please contact Simon Buttenshaw, by calling +44 (0)115 951 3664 or emailing LegacyEnquiries@nottingham.ac.uk
+If you'd like any further information or support, please contact Sarah Keep by calling +44 (0)115 74 84978 or emailing Legacyenquiries@nottingham.ac.uk

 Frequently asked questions